 My father’s hospice bed was facing the TV.
 My mother and Antoinette were sitting on my father’s right side.
 I was on his left.
-The way my father’s breathing changed…noticeably…into a very quick, shallow, mechanical staccato right when the movie went to commercial was, at once, startling and expected.
+The way my father’s breathing noticeably changed into a very quick, shallow, mechanical staccato, right when the movie went to commercial was, at once, startling and expected.
 I’d read enough about the final days of those with cancer to know we were close to the end.

 He’d been in bed, at home, for three weeks, knowing that it was only a matter of time.
-My father proved to be my father to the end in that he never showed a lick of pain.
+My father proved to be my father to the end.
+He never showed a lick of pain.
 In trying to educate myself about his final weeks, all the information I could find prepared me to watch a man dealing with a level of pain that would be significant, even as a coma would engulf him in the final days.
 Morphine is available and recommended.
 The coma never appeared.

 We administered morphine twice over the last two days.
 His response to our questions about his level of discomfort, after he had lost the ability to speak, was to simply and rigidly wave his hand, in an arc, over the area below his navel, from hip to hip.
 There was no discernible relief because there was no discernible pain.
 I often wonder if he indicated discomfort, knowing we’d administer the morphine, with the hope that it would somehow relieve our pain.

 The accidental Buddhist

 My father was a devout Catholic.
 Never missing mass, he prayed faithfully and, more than anybody I’ve ever met, practiced The Noble Eightfold Path.
 He was humbled and committed.
 He struggled and was more poor than I ever knew.
 His generosity and patience belied his struggle.
 Years passed before I realized.